Back to Media Coverage

 The first phase, with 75 units in a midrise building at 161 State St., was completed last July and is now fully occupied, with rents that average up to $400 a month more than comparable properties in the downtown, Adams said.

-Pennrose partnered with The Cloud Co. of Springfield, Massachusetts on both phases of the project, which also received $11.7 million from the Connecticut Department of Housing in the form of a 1 percent loan.
+Pennrose partnered with The Cloud Co. of Hartford, Connecticut on both phases of the project, which also received $11.7 million from the Connecticut Department of Housing in the form of a 1 percent loan.

 Pennrose leases the property from the Meriden Housing Authority, which owned a 144-unit public housing complex that was demolished late last year to make way for the new development.
 Tenants were given first chance to reserve units in Meriden Commons, which contains 80 percent income-restricted units in both phases.